Menopause and Acne

 While acne occurs most often in girls and young women, it occurs also in women who are older, including those who are going through menopause.
 The skin is sensitive to hormones, so some of the hormonal changes that occur during the early stages of menopause can lead to acne in some instances.1-10

 However, generally speaking, as women get older, acne decreases, and this trend occurs even through the menopausal years.
 In other words, while menopausal acne can occur, it is rare.

 As you can see from the following chart, acne in women steadily decreases from adolescence through the years prior to menopause.
 After 40, it continues to decrease, and continues to decrease, even through the menopausal years.1

 The Science: Acne During Menopause

 The skin contains receptors for both estrogens and androgens (female and male hormones present in both sexes).
 Hormone receptors are found on skin cells, hair follicle cells, and skin oil gland cells.
 This ties in with acne because acne begins to develop from an overgrowth of skin cells inside hair follicles and usually is worsened by increased production of sebum (skin oil).

 More specifically, during menopause, there is an increase in a hormone called follicle stimulating hormone (FSH).
 This hormone can stimulate the ovaries to produce more androgens, which in turn can increase sebum production.
 Though uncommon, this is how higher levels of androgens in the bloodstream during menopause would bring about acne.6

 Acne After Menopause Is Rare

 As a rule, women do not experience acne after menopause.
 If acne does occur after menopause, you should visit a doctor because postmenopausal acne might be a symptom of another condition, such as a tumor.6

 Post-menopausal acne may also simply be a reaction to medications that increase androgen levels in the bloodstream.
-Medical case reports and research articles describe a few examples in scientific literature of acne after menopause that is caused by medication.
+Medical case reports and research articles describe a few examples of acne after menopause that is caused by medication.
 In one case study, an insomnia medication containing an androgen triggered acne in a postmenopausal woman.7 Other studies found that women who received hormonal treatment with testosterone (an androgen) after menopause were more likely to develop acne.9,10